ChessTournamentManager/Documentation/Proof/CI and CD/Project Workflows.md

 GitHub Actions is used to implement CI/CD into all the repositories of this project.
 A CI/CD pipeline with GitHub Actions is a workflow that can be present in every repository.
 Workflows are located in the directory '/.github/workflows'.

 ## Vue.js Frontend CI

+This is the complete workflow that I use for the frontend:

 ```yml
 name: Node.js CI